ypsu/experiments/fallouthacker/README.md

 and that solver solved it for `raid` in 5 steps although the game only gives you 4 attempts.
 I was curious whether this was solvable 4 steps and sounded like an interesting problem so I wrote my own backtracking/brute force solver.
+This solver's UI is heavily inspired by the above solver one's modulo nice background and pictures.

 It is available here: [fallouthacker.html][link].